bocchino/ScalaLE/README.md

 So far the compiler does not do much; it just parses the annotations provided by the runtime.
 The annotations are defined in

-    ${SCALA_LE}/Runtime/sle/sle/Annotations.scala
+    ${SCALA_LE}/Implementation/Runtime/sle/sle/Annotations.scala

-Examples of how the annotations are used can be found in
+Example uses of the annotations can be found in

     ${SCALA_LE}/Implementation/Runtime/sle/sle/containers/*.scala